grpc/proposal/A45-retry-stats.md

 ## Background

 There are a collection of OpenCensus [metrics](https://github.com/census-instrumentation/opencensus-specs/blob/master/stats/gRPC.md#measures) for gRPC.
 When adding retry support to gRPC, we need to clearly define the measurement points for those metrics and add some retry specific metrics to OpenCensus library to present a clearer picture of retry attempts.
 The retry gRFC discussed exposing [three additional per-method metrics]((https://github.com/grpc/proposal/blob/master/A6-client-retries.md#retry-and-hedging-statistics)) for retry.
 However, no detail on how to record and expose these metrics was discussed.
-Aslo, these metrics still provide very limited information and the histogram view (the third metric) is not very useful because `maxAttempts` is always less than or equal 5.
+Also, these metrics still provide very limited information and the histogram view (the third metric) is not very useful because `maxAttempts` is always less than or equal 5.
 Besides the number of retry attempts, users may also be interested in the total number of transparent retries and the total amount of delay time caused by retry backoff.

 ### Related Proposals:
 * [gRPC Retry Design](https://github.com/grpc/proposal/blob/master/A6-client-retries.md)